 Creation Care is not just about the environment.
 It is about all of Earth, our island home, including us, our families, and neighbors.
 It is about making a living as well as living gently on Earth.
 It is about recognizing our commitments and limitations while at the same time having a vision of what we can be.

-The Episcopal Church Covenant for Creation Care is a commitment to practice loving formation, liberating advocacy and life-giving conversation as individuals, congregations, ministries and dioceses.
+The Episcopal Church Covenant for Creation Care: "In Jesus, God so loved the whole world.
+We follow Jesus, so we love the world God loves.
+Concerned for the global climate emergency, drawing on diverse approaches for our diverse contexts, we commit to form and restore loving, liberating, life-giving relationships with all of Creation."
+This covenant is a commitment to practice loving formation, liberating advocacy and life-giving conversation as individuals, congregations, ministries and dioceses.
 Click here to learn more.

 "Episcopal Church Leader Urges Action on Climate Change": An ABC News anchor speaks with the Most Rev. Michael Curry, about the church’s efforts to fight climate change.
 Click here to view.